 Generic Name: Atomoxetine hydrochloride

-Strattera, known as atomoxetine hydrochloride in its generic form, is an effective and safe alternative to the stimulant medications most commonly used to treat attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults.
+Strattera (Generic Name: atomoxetine hydrochloride) is an effective and safe alternative to the stimulant medications most commonly used to treat attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults.
 It is a selective norepinephrine reuptake inhibitor (SNRI) medicine.
 Strattera is a non-stimulant; it is not considered a controlled substance by the Drug Enforcement Agency (DEA).
 It has not been studied in children under the age of 6.

 Strattera was the first non-stimulant approved for treatment of ADHD in the United States by the Food and Drug Administration (FDA).
 Stimulant medications are often the first-recommended treatment, but Strattera is a good alternative for people who cannot tolerate, or don’t experience the desired effects of, stimulant medication.

 The American Academy of Pediatrics recommends treatment with behavioral therapy before medication for children under the age of 6.
 For children ages 6 to 11, the AAP says “The primary care clinician should prescribe US Food and Drug Administration–approved medications for ADHD and/or evidence-based parent- and/or teacher-administered behavior therapy as treatment for ADHD, preferably both.”
 Likewise, the National Institute of Mental Health finds the most successful treatment plans use a combination of ADHD medication, like Strattera, and behavior therapies.

 Before starting or refilling an Strattera prescription, read the medication guide included with your pills, as it may be updated with new information.

 This guide should not replace a conversation with your doctor, who has a holistic view of your or your child’s medical history, other diagnoses, and other prescriptions.
 If you have questions, ask your doctor or pharmacist before you begin taking the medication.